 Before the Appraisal

-The first thing you need to do is get in touch with the firm that will appraise your jewelry, and set an appointment with them.
+The first thing you need to do is get in touch with the firm that will appraise your jewelry.

 As early as this point, it’s important to provide as much information as possible about the piece that you want to be evaluated.
 Mention the type of jewelry, what metal it is made of, and when you acquired it.
 You can also send pictures to give the appraiser a better idea about your jewelry.